Getting to Tigre from Buenos Aires is easy.

 • Check the Buenos Aires to Tigre train schedule ➡

-Tren de la Costa
+2. Tren de la Costa

-For those who want to travel in style, the Tren de La Costa (Coastal Train) takes tourists to various stops along the river.
+For those who want to travel in style, the Tren de La Costa (Coastal Train) takes tourists to various stops along the river:

 Revamped as a tourist attraction in 1995, this train offers picturesque Delta views and stops at 11 train stations, many refurbished, along the way.

-One type of ticket takes you straight to your destination while another allows you to get on and off the train as you please.
+Another type of ticket allows you to get on and off the train as you please.

-To ride the Tren de la Costa, take the Mitre train described above from Retiro via the Mitre line (which has ‘Mitre’ station as the last stop).
-Once at Mitre station, cross the tracks and head to the Tren de La Costa station.
+To ride the Tren de la Costa, take the Mitre train described above from Retiro via the Mitre line (which has Mitre station as the last stop).

-The standard gauge electric train cabins are climate controlled.
+The standard gauge electric train cabins are climate-controlled.

 Due to political problems with the train system, the Tren de la Costa is not as exclusive as it once was, with aging upholstery on the seats and graffiti (not the good kind) marring some cars.

-map of the Tren de la Costa
+Tren de La Costa hours:

-Buses to Tigre
+3. Bus to Tigre

 It is also possible to take the number 60 bus from various points throughout the city but the journey takes at least an hour and a half, usually more.